Stephen-Kam/cucumber-testing-repository-template.g8/README.md

 If no driver location has been specified it will use the one in the drivers package based on your operating system

+### What's New

+- updated with new versions of dependencies
+- Firefox testing functionality included

 ## How to use

 SBT version 13.13 or above is required